maikuITA/DigitalPlot/README.md

 In our application, there are four main types of users:
 - BASIC: This user can read up to eight articles, earn points for each article read, and purchase a subscription.
 - READER: This user can read all articles on the website.
-Additionally, they can write reviews, follow specific writers, and search for specific articles on the website.
+Additionally, he can write reviews, follow specific writers, and search for specific articles on the website.
-- WRITER: This user has the same features as the Reader, with an additional privilege: they can post, modify, and delete their own articles.
+- WRITER: This user has the same features as the Reader, with an additional privilege: he can post, modify, and delete his own articles.
 - ADMIN: The Admin is the all-mighty user.
-They can manage every article on the website, and every article must be approved by them.
-They can also view log files and delete comments.
+He can manage every article on the website, and every article must be approved by him.
+He can also view log files and delete comments.

 ---